Solving Matrix Games with Near-Optimal Matvec Complexity: Prox multi-point method outer loop

 \subsection{Prox multi-point method outer loop for matrix games}

-In this section, we provide and analyze the outer loop of our ultimate algorithm for obtaining Theorems \ref{thm:final-result-l1-l1-aka-zero-sum} and \ref{thm:final-result-l2-l1-aka-SVM}.
-In particular, the main guarantee of this section, Theorem~\ref{thm:matrix-games-outer-loop-guarantee}, provides key bounds for our amortized analysis of the total number of matvecs made over all model-update steps within inner loop calls (Section~\ref{sec:sug-solver}).
+In this section, we provide and analyze the outer loop of our ultimate algorithm for obtaining Theorems \ref{thm:final-result-l1-l1-aka-zero-sum} and \ref{thm:final-result-l2-l1-aka-SVM} (albeit, stated in a more general setting which is instantiated for $\ellOneEllOne$ and $\ellTwoEllOne$ matrix games in \Cref{sec:putting-together}).
+In particular, the main guarantee of this section, Theorem~\ref{thm:matrix-games-outer-loop-guarantee}, provides key bounds for our amortized analysis of the total number of matvecs made over all model-update steps within inner loop calls.

 \begin{assumptions} In this section (Section~\ref{subsec:prox-multi-matrix-games}), we fix arbitrary dgf setups $\dgfsetup\x = (\xset \subset \R^n, \rx)$ and $\dgfsetup\y = (\yset \subset \R^m, \ry)$ with $\dgfsetup = (\zset \subset \R^d, r) \defeq \prodsetup(\dgfsetup\x, \dgfsetup\y)$ (recall Definition~\ref{def:product-dgf-setups}) and $\Gamma_\dgfsetup \ge \max_{z, z' \in \zset} r(z) - r(z')$.
 For a given $A \in \R^{m \times n}$, our goal in this section is to obtain an $\epsilon$-solution of the general matrix game \eqref{eq:intro-general-matrix-game}.
 Moreover, we assume throughout that $\dgfsetup$ is $\zeta$-compatible with respect to $A$ in the sense of Definition~\ref{def:zeta-compatible-mapping} given below. \end{assumptions}